-6.1 An executive summary of the Situation Assessment Report (SAR) that highlights the key information that would inform and/or influence the management decisions within the estuary;
+An executive summary of the Situation Assessment Report (SAR) that highlights the key information that would inform and/or influence the management decisions within the estuary;

 - A geographical description and a map of the estuary based on the Estuarine Functional Zone (EFZ) clearly identifying the boundaries of the system.
-Any deviation from the EFZ should be motivated for: - 6.3 The local vision and objectives that give effect to the strategic vision and objectives of the protocol: - A list of management objectives and activities, that at minimum addresses the following: conservation and utilization of living and non-living resources (taking into account the priority biodiversity list in the 2011 National Biodiversity Assessment and subsequent updates), social issues, land-use and infrastructure planning and development, water quality and quantity, climate change, education and awareness; compliance and enforcement, and any other activities that will be required to maintain and or improve the condition of the estuary; - 6.5 Details of intended spatial zonation of the estuary specifying activities that may or may not take place in different sections of the estuary, and indicating: - (a) which organs of state will need to be consulted given the type of zonation that is proposed; and - (b) which organs of state will need to enact the relevant laws to implement the proposed zonation (for example if a no-fishing zone is proposed then either DAFF or the Department will be required to consider declaring a closed area or a protected area, respectively); - 6.6 A detailed integrated monitoring plan with a list of performance indicators for gauging the progress with respect to achieving the objectives of the EMP; and - 6.7 Details of the institutional capacity and arrangements required for managing different elements of the EMP, taking into account different departmental mandates.
+Any deviation from the EFZ should be motivated for: - 6.3 The local vision and objectives that give effect to the strategic vision and objectives of the protocol; - A list of management objectives and activities, that at minimum addresses the following: conservation and utilisation of living and non-living resources (taking into account the priority biodiversity list in the 2018 National Biodiversity Assessment and subsequent updates), social issues, land-use and infrastructure planning and development, water quality and quantity, climate change, education and awareness; compliance and enforcement, and any other activities that will be required to maintain and or improve the condition of the estuary; - Details of intended spatial zonation of the estuary specifying activities that may or may not take place in different sections of the estuary, and indicating: - (a) which organs of state will need to be consulted given the type of zonation that is proposed; and - (b) which organs of state will need to enact the relevant laws to implement the proposed zonation (for example, if a no-fishing zone is proposed then either the relevant department or departments responsible for fisheries and protected areas will be required to consider declaring a closed area or a protected area, respectively); - A detailed integrated monitoring plan with a list of performance indicators for gauging the progress with respect to achieving the objectives of the EMP; and - Details of the institutional capacity and arrangements required for managing different elements of the EMP, taking into account different departmental mandates.

-An EMP must be in line with the National Coastal Management Programme, Provincial Coastal Management Programme and/or Municipal Coastal Management Programme.
+An EMP must be in line with the National Coastal Management Programme, and where applicable, the Provincial Coastal Management Programme and the Municipal Coastal Management Programme.
+Where the estuary is located in a protected area, the estuarine management plan must be developed in line with the requirements for the protected area's management plan.